cristianvasquez/obsidian-lab/README.md

 ## Why this plugin?
 Why not program all in Javascript?

-Sometimes, it is quicker to experiment in, for example, Python, and later, if you want, make it work in Javascript.
-This is specially true when using Natural Language Processing algorithms.
+Sometimes is quicker to experiment in Python and later, if you want, make it work in Javascript.
+This is especially true when using Natural Language Processing libraries

 ## Status